Updated March 19, 2026

 Image source: Cisco

 Despite being a big name in the IT space, Cisco still includes its brand name and logo.
-Only a handful of brands can get away with being recognized with their logo alone, especially in the B2B space, where logo differentiation can get a bit blurry.
+Only a handful of brands can get away with recognition based on their logo alone, especially in the B2B space, where logo differentiation can get a bit blurry.

 Adding your brand name to your profile photo will help your audience remember your logo and identify your profile when searching.
 This is especially important if you’re a startup and still building your brand identity.

 Your business category is displayed in the upper portion of your bio, right below your display name.
-Instagram currently has over 1,500 categories available.
+Instagram currently offers over 1,500 categories.
 You can find and choose your category under the Public Business Information section when you click on “Edit Profile.”
-Simply search for the most relevant category and tap on done to update your profile.
+Simply search for the most relevant category, then tap “done” to update your profile.

 Your business may be part of two or more categories, but Instagram will only allow you to choose one.
 To help you decide, it’s important to think about how your customers would describe your business.
 It’s also important to research keywords to understand what terms can help your profile rank in search and, therefore, increase brand awareness.